DrugoLebowski/denn-lite-nram-executor/Readme.md

 ```

 #### --print_circuits
-Activate the saving to a image file of the timestep's circuit for every sample.
+Activate the saving to an image file of the timestep's circuit for every sample.
 ```sh
 $ python main.py tests/example.py --print_circuits